kmarkus/rFSM/doc/README.txt

      Of course the first example would be perfectly valid if my\_func() returned a function as a result!

+  3. Why doesn't my statemachine react if I send a completion event 'e_done' from the outside?

+     Short anwer: because it is a syntactic shortcut for a completion event *of* the source state of this transition.
+During initalization it is transformed to =e\_done@fqn=
+     (e.g. =e\_root@root.stateA.stateB=) If you send in the expanded completion event it will work.

+     Explanation: a completion event only makes sense in the context of a state which completed.
+Making the state which completed explicit in the event avoids accidentially triggering a transition labeled with a higher priority completion event that has nothing to do with the current one.

 7 Tools
 --------